-Operating Assistance represents a significant commitment to supporting the operations, programming and initiatives of eligible North Vancouver organizations that have consistently demonstrated leadership in the arts community.
-Eligibilty for the Operating Assistance program must be established with the Grants Program Officer prior to submitting an application.
+Operating Assistance represents a significant commitment to supporting the operations, programming and initiatives of eligible North Vancouver arts organizations that have consistently demonstrated leadership in the arts community.
+Eligibilty for the Operating Assistance program must be established with the Cultural Services Superviso prior to submitting an application.

-As a mInimum baseline, any organization wishing to be considered eligible for Operating Assistance, must:
+As a minimum baseline, any arts organization wishing to be considered eligible for Operating Assistance, must:

-- be a registered not-for-profit or charitable organization whose primary purpose is to provide arts and cultural experiences in North Vancouver;
+- be a registered not-for-profit or charitable organization with an active board whose primary purpose is to provide arts and cultural experiences in North Vancouver;

 - be located in North Vancouver;